Slovenian PrvaLiga: Competition names

-Broadcast
+Media coverage

 During the early years, the league was broadcast only by the national public broadcasting television, RTV Slovenija.
 From 2008 until 2012, they had joint broadcasts with Šport TV, and from 2013 until 2015 with Planet TV.
 In the 2015–16 and 2016–17 seasons, the league was broadcast exclusively on Kanal A. In the 2017–18 season, the league was broadcast jointly by Kanal A and Šport TV.
 In the first round of the season, all five games were broadcast live for the first time in league's history.

 Between 2018–19 and 2020–21, the league was broadcast jointly by Planet TV and RTV Slovenija.
 With the start of the 2019–20 season, one match per week is also broadcast on local Sportklub channels in Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia and Serbia.
-From 2021–22 onwards, the league is being broadcast by Sportklub and Šport TV; all five matches per round are broadcast live, with Sportklub broadcasting four matches and Šport TV one.
+From 2021–22 onwards, the league has been broadcast by Sportklub and Šport TV; all five matches per round are broadcast live, with Sportklub broadcasting four matches and Šport TV one.
+The arrangement continued into 2026–27, when all 180 scheduled league matches were again made available live.
 From the 2022–23 season, the league is also broadcast in Poland on Sportklub Polska.